Chart Color Schemes

 An assessment of population growth drivers in Denistone reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Denistone's population, as of November 2025, is approximately 7,155 people.
-This figure represents an increase of 186 individuals since the 2021 Census, which reported a population of 6,969 people.
-The change is inferred from ABS data showing an estimated resident population of 7,143 in June 2024 and an additional 39 validated new addresses since the Census date.
-This results in a population density ratio of 2,828 persons per square kilometer, placing Denistone in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 85.8% of overall population gains during recent periods, driving primary growth for the area.
+Denistone's population was around 7,155 as of Nov 2025.
+This showed an increase of 186 people since the 2021 Census, which recorded a population of 6,969.
+The change was inferred from ABS' estimated resident population of 7,143 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 2,828 persons per square kilometer, placing Denistone in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 85.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, Denistone is expected to grow by 652 persons to reach a total of approximately 7,807 people by the year 2041.
-This represents an increase of approximately 8.9% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+By 2041, Denistone's population is expected to increase by 652 persons based on the latest annual ERP population numbers, reflecting an overall increase of 8.9% over the 17-year period.

 Frequently Asked Questions - Population